dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 <nævn noget om hvilken type profiling det er>
 This was mainly used for seeing how much time the process spend in each scope/stackframe/function to find bottlenecks.

-This han been great for learning Rust.

 ### Debugging
 * Stepping through the debugger

 **printlines**

-It has also been used to check if tree was strcutured correclky.
-Both binary tree and the redblack tree module has a function for printing the tree, and also a test to verify that the tree is printet correcty.
+It has also been used to check if tree was structured correctly.
+Both binary tree and the redblack tree module has a function for printing the tree, and also a test to verify that the tree is printed correctly.

 * Printing tree
 ```